-All new development in the Plan area should link to a safe path network that connects the Parish, Powderham Estate and the Estuary Path, where feasible.
-Where appropriate, opportunities to improve and extend that network will be sought as part on any development proposals.
-New and existing footpaths should:

-- a) have durable surfacing and effective drainage; - b) be easy to navigate with discreet rural signage; - c) be accessible to those with special needs where feasible; - d) include improved footbridges and stiles where required; - e) connect to other existing and new footpaths as appropriate.
+- 1. All new development in the Plan area should maximise possible connections to the existing footpath network that connects the Parish, Powderham Estate and the Estuary Path, where feasible and appropriate. - 2.
+Where appropriate, opportunities to improve and extend that network will be sought as part of any development proposals. - 3.
+New and existing footpaths should: - a) have durable surfacing and effective drainage; - b) be easy to navigate with discreet signage in materials appropriate to the location; - c) where feasible, be accessible to those less mobile or with special needs; - d) connect to existing and planned footpaths as appropriate. - 4.
 No new footpath should have a detrimental impact on wildlife habitats as outlined in the Wildlife Resource Map and any future revision included in the Evidence Base.